octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ### Interactions with a Tezos network: Tezos Module

 The Tezos module is a set of LIGO instructions, that query the state of the Tezos blockchain.
-It is useful when the smart contract needs to know who is calling an entrypoint, to send a transaction, if enough funds have been transferred...
+It is useful when the smart contract needs to know who is calling an entrypoint, to send a transaction, if enough funds have been transferred ect...

 - `Tezos.balance`: Get the balance for the contract.
 - `Tezos.amount`: Get the amount of tez provided by the sender to complete this transaction.